instructure/bundler-multilock/README.md

 ### Upgrading from Appraisal to Bundler::Multilock

 First, remove appraisal from your Gemfile or gemspec, then install Bundler::Multilock as above.
-Then mv the contents of your Appraisals file into your Gemfile, just below the the newly added lines from Bundler::Multilock.
+Then move the contents of your Appraisals file into your Gemfile, just below the the newly added lines from Bundler::Multilock.
 Change the method from `appraise` to `lockfile`.
 Assuming you've committed all of your lockfiles, move them from `gemfiles/*.gemfile.lock` to